5 Animated Movies That Will Help Teach You Chinese

 What kinds of movies did you first start watching in your native language?

-There are tons of Chinese animated movies out there that’ll take your vocabulary and listening comprehension skills for a spin.
-Plus, as you’ll see below, just because they’re cartoons doesn’t mean they’re simplistic.
-Animated movies in Chinese touch on everything from environmentalism to microbiology.
+There are tons of Chinese animated movies out there that’ll take your vocabulary and listening comprehension skills for a spin, with titles touching on everything from environmentalism to microbiology.

 Sound interesting?
 Then grab some popcorn!

 - 5 Animated Chinese Movies You Need to Watch

 - 1. 熊猫总动员 (xióng māo zǒng dòng yuán) — “Little Big Panda”

 - 2. 赛尔号 (sài ěr hào) — “SEER” Series